-The Social and Human Services curriculum prepares students for entry-level positions in institutions and agencies that provide education, social and community services to enable people to live more autonomous, productive lives.
-The program focuses on the knowledge, skills and attitudes students need to match client needs with available community resources effectively, helping people help themselves.
-Fieldwork experience provides opportunities to apply knowledge gained in the classroom.
+The Social & Human Services program prepares students for entry-level positions in institutions and agencies that provide education, social and community services that enable people to live more autonomous, healthy and productive lives.

-Wake Tech offers the Associate in Applied Science degree in Social and Human Services, with concentrations in Human Services, Addiction and Recovery Studies and Mental Health.
-Certificate programs are also available with concentrations in Addiction and Recovery Studies, Mental Health and Gerontology.
+Wake Tech offers a Social & Human Services AAS Degree and certificate programs with concentrations in Human Services, Social Services, Addiction and Recovery Studies, Mental Health and Gerontology.
 The Addiction and Recovery Studies programs meet the educational requirements to pursue certification through the North Carolina Addictions Specialist Professional Practice Board.

-Students work part-time, typically 10 to 16 hours a week, while attending school and earning academic credit.
+Students work part-time, typically 20 hours a week, while attending school and earning academic credit.
 This combination is a meaningful way for students to explore career choices and become better prepared for the job market after graduation.
 In addition to the field-based work, WBL students also enroll in a one-credit-hour seminar course.
 This course must be taken during the same semester as students complete their internship.

 The application deadlines for WBL are as follows: